Routine Surveillance Testing Program

 What happens if I choose not to be tested?

-Because routine surveillance testing is designed to protect the entire community as well as the individual, it will be mandatory for faculty who have in-person contact with students to have the appropriate level of testing.
+Because routine surveillance testing is designed to protect the entire community as well as the individual, it is mandatory for faculty who have in-person contact with students to have the appropriate level of testing.
 Faculty who do not wish to be tested should consult with their department chairs about the possible availability of online teaching opportunities.
 In addition to not teaching in-person, faculty who are not in the testing program should not plan to be on campus more than once a week during the fall semester and should have no more than incidental contact with students.

 Like any protocol that ensures the safety of the staff, faculty, students and other members of the Tufts community, staff who are identified for testing must comply with and participate in university testing, at the times for which they are scheduled and at the locations to which they are assigned.
 Staff who do not comply with testing protocols or who refuse to participate in safety protocols related to daily health check-ins via the app and adherence to safety rules, daily protocols, and contact tracing will be subject to corrective action up to and including suspension and discharge.